When does competition become a bad thing? - Competition - TouchPoints

 Competition can be unhealthy when it causes you to sin by trying to win at all costs.
 When winning is everything, you almost always compromise your integrity.

-Genesis 4:4-8The Lord accepted Abel’s offering, but he did not accept Cain’s.
-This made Cain very angry and dejected . . .
-Later Cain suggested to his brother, Abel, “Let’s go out into the fields.”
-And while they were together there, Cain attacked and killed his brother.
+Genesis 4:4-8The Lord accepted Abel and his gift, but he did not accept Cain and his gift.
+This made Cain very angry, and he looked dejected. . . .
+One day Cain suggested to his brother, “Let’s go out into the fields.”
+And while they were in the field, Cain attacked his brother, Abel, and killed him.

-Competition can lead to jealousy, anger, and bitterness Cain let his gifts to God become a competition against his brother Abel.
+Competition can lead to jealousy, anger, and bitterness.
+Cain let his gifts to God become a competition against his brother Abel.
 Instead of asking God what would make his gifts acceptable, Cain simply got angry and ended up killing his brother.
-If your sole focus is beating the one you are competing against rather than the larger goal of what you are trying to achieve.

 Competition can lead to you to compare yourself with others.
 The Pharisee in this story saw his whole religious life as a competition—to show himself to be more pious than anyone else.
 This is pride, and pride always leads to trouble.

-Matthew 18:1-4About that time the disciples came to Jesus and asked, “Which of us is greatest in the Kingdom of Heaven?” . . .
-Then [Jesus] said, “. . .
-Anyone who becomes as humble as this little child is the greatest in the Kingdom of Heaven.”
+Matthew 18:1-4About that time the disciples came to Jesus and asked, “Who is greatest in the Kingdom of Heaven?” . . .
+Then [Jesus] said, “I tell you the truth, unless you turn from your sins and become like little children, you will never get into the Kingdom of Heaven.”

 Competition can be a foothold for pride and jealousy because it often leads you to compare yourself with others.
 Everyone has equal worth in God’s eyes, and anytime you begin to think of yourself as more important or better than others, your competitive spirit is taking you in the wrong direction.
 When humility fuels your competitive nature, you give everything you have to doing your best, not besting others.